JackSlater777/JS---new-objects/README_eng.txt

 - grave

-Also added a new type of object, not found in other HoMM3 mods and add-ons, but existing in HoMM4:
+Added a new type of object, not found in other HoMM3 mods and add-ons, but existing in HoMM4:

 - dream teacher